 Dealing with a growing opiod problem

-From 2000 to 2016, over 600,000 people died from drug overdoses, according to the Centers for Disease Control and Prevention (CDC).
-Those grim statistics continue to grow, driven largely by the abuse of highly addictive prescription opioids like oxycodone and hydrocodone.1
+In 2018, more than 67,000 people died from drug overdoses, according to the Centers for Disease Control and Prevention (CDC).
+Those deaths are driven largely by the abuse of highly addictive prescription opioids like oxycodone and hydrocodone.1

 These drugs, usually prescribed for pain relief, can be highly addictive, which often makes quitting them difficult.
 As a result, opioid abuse can destroy families and lives.

 Findings from the CDC about opioid drug overdoses in 2019:

 Fight doubts and fears with action, not excuses

-According to the office of the Surgeon General, only about 1 in 10 people with substance use disorders receive any type of specialty treatment.2 Coping with and seeking treatment often carries a social stigma that unfortunately keeps many from getting the help that could save their lives.
+According to the office of the Surgeon General, only about 1 in 10 people with substance use disorders receive any type of specialty treatment.2 Seeking treatment often carries a social stigma that unfortunately keeps many from getting the help that could save their lives.

 The longer a substance is used, the harder it can be for the user to get back to “normal” during treatment.
 That’s why it’s so important to detect and begin treating substance use disorders as early as possible, according to the Surgeon General’s report.

 That inability or unwillingness to ask for help is often due to a combination of reasons, including:

 - Expectations of cost, even with insurance

 - A belief one can handle it on his or her own or doesn’t think treatment will help

 - Uncertainty about where to go or how to get started